How to use OpenSSH

 on Linux

 The majority of Linux distributions come with the OpenSSH client installed by default.
-You can use your distribution’s package management to install the ssh client if it isn’t already on your system.
+You can use your distribution’s package management to install the client if it isn’t already on your system.

 on Ubuntu and Debian